 When a case is heard, the process is to be chaired by the Chair of the Council.
-If the Chair is unable to participate, the Vice Chair is to lead the process.
-If neither the Chair nor the Vice Chair is able to participate, the participating member who has been a member of the Council for the longest number of years is to act as chair.
+If the Chair is unable to participate, either of the Vice Chairs is to lead the process.
+If neither the Chair nor one of the Vice Chairs is able to participate, the participating member who has been a member of the Council for the longest number of years is to act as chair.
 If two or more members of the Council have been members for the same number of years, lots are to be drawn to decide who will chair.

 A matter of particular importance may be heard in plenary on the initiative of the Chairman of the Council.
-The plenary Council is quorate if no fewer than half of all the members are present, including the Chair or Vice Chair of the Council.
+The plenary Council is quorate if no fewer than half of all the members are present, including the Chair or either of the Vice Chairs of the Council.

-The Chair or, if the Chair is unavailable, the Vice Chair may rule on the Council’s behalf in cases where the matter is particularly urgent, where a corresponding matter has already been dealt with by the Council or where the matter is of less significance.
+The Chair or, if the Chair is unavailable, either of the Vice Chairs may rule on the Council’s behalf in cases where the matter is particularly urgent, where a corresponding matter has already been dealt with by the Council or where the matter is of less significance.
 The Chair may also delegate the power to rule on such a case to the Director General.

 § 21 a